 Man-Made Topographical Features

-Human intervention has significantly altered the natural coastal landscape to meet the demands of modern maritime trade.
-These modifications are designed to enhance safety, capacity, and operational efficiency.
+Human intervention has profoundly reshaped Seaport Major’s natural coastal landscape to accommodate the demands of modern maritime commerce.
+These anthropogenic modifications are engineered to enhance safety, increase capacity, and optimize operational efficiency, often involving complex interactions with natural processes.

 Breakwaters and Seawalls